Workshop themes

 Theme 3: Enhancing data semantics with NLP techniques

 NLP techniques (e.g., sentiment analysis, entity classification, topic modeling) have traditionally been used to facilitate the analysis of textual data for scenarios such as investigative analysis, political speech/debate summarization, and social media content analysis, among others.
 However, NLP algorithms also present an opportunity for systems to understand the semantics of an input dataset (e.g., detecting geographic locations, people names, or specific types of date strings).
 This semantic enrichment can be used for richer data summaries, automatic defaults in visual analytics tools, and richer data exploration.
-While intriguing in theory, the application of semantics toward richer analytical experiences is still an under-explored idea.
+While intriguing in theory, the application of semantics toward richer analytical experiences is still an underexplored idea.
+With the rise of LLMs, there is a new opportunity to infer fine-grained semantics from both structured and unstructured data, as well as from user queries and conversational context.